etagwerker/etagwerker.com/_posts/2016-04-21-If-you-don-t-know-where-you-are.markdown

 Next time you think about changing something in your product, look at your funnel. **Is that decision going to improve your conversion funnel?**

-If you don’t have metrics for your funnel, you must set them up today.
+If you don't have metrics for your funnel, you must set them up today.
 Until you do, every change, every feature, every experiment will be a _shot in the dark_.